-The National Improvement Hub has self-evaluation and improvement frameworks and exemplars of effective practice.
+The practitioner resources have self-evaluation and improvement frameworks and exemplars of effective practice.
 Here are some examples:

 Informing the development of educational policy

 HM Inspectors produce a statutory Gaelic Language Plan to describe what we will do to support achieving equity and excellence for Gaelic.
-An executive summary of our plan is below, with the full plan available on the Education Scotland website.
+An executive summary the Education Scotland Gaelic Language Plan is available.

-- HM Inspectors' executive summary of the plan: PDF file: Gaelic Language Plan Summary (740 KB)
+- HM Inspectors' executive summary of the plan: Gaelic Language Plan Summary (PDF 740 KB)